Youssefhikal93/Movie-MetaData-API/readme.md

 ### handled errors
  `In case there's any unhandled error , the custom msg will appear based on the envirmonet varrbales( production | development) `

- 1. In "production" start:dev  friendly msgs for the users
- 2. In "development" start:dev the errors is completly exposed for debugging

 ## Test
     ```sh
     npm test
     ```

 ## Notes